0x416c616e/2d_game_redo/README.md

 2. Write your code in the Main class
 3. Run to make sure it works
 4. Build -> Build Artifacts -> Build
+5. Double click on copy_new_artifact.bat
-5. Double click the run.vbs script
+6. Double click the run.vbs script
-6. You are now running the JAR
+7. You are now running the JAR